anTuni/NomadCoin/summary/GOLANG.md

 ## 12.27 prevent data races && Broadcast new block

-when access or write same data(variable)
+* data races occur when access or write a data(variable)

+* Broadcasting
+send the same data to connected nodes

+* when mining and persist a new block

+* send the block to nodes by loop through saved in peers *[]peer